Aslan Karatsev vs. Quentin Halys: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Aslan Karatsev vs. Quentin Halys Trends and Insights

-- In his 55 matches over the past year across all court surfaces, Karatsev has played an average of 25.0 games (23.0 in best-of-three matches).
+- Through 54 matches over the past year (across all court types), Karatsev has played 25.0 games per match (22.9 in best-of-three matches) and won 51.6% of them.

 - Halys has averaged 25.8 games per match (25.0 in best-of-three matches) and 10.9 games per set in 30 matches on hard courts in the past year, winning 51.0% of those games.

-- In terms of sets, Karatsev has won two against Halys (66.7%), while Halys has captured one.
+- In three total sets against one another, Karatsev has clinched two, while Halys has secured one.

-- Karatsev and Halys have faced off in 28 total games, with Karatsev taking 16 and Halys capturing 12.
+- Karatsev has the upper hand in 28 total games against Halys, taking 16 of them.

-- In one head-to-head match, Karatsev and Halys are averaging 28 games and three sets per match.
+- Halys and Karatsev have squared off one time, and they have averaged 28.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.